 What is a U.S. Visa?
 The visa will indicate the consular post where it was issued, date that it was issued, the date that it expires, the visa class (or type), a visa number, and the number of entries permitted.
 You should check to be sure that all information on the visa is accurate and matches the information on your other documents.

 Before you can apply for your visa, you must be fully accepted for admission into the program for which you have applied.
 Once you are accepted for admission, have confirmed your commitment to enroll in the program of your choice, and have provided evidence of financial support, you will be sent a Certificate of Eligibility for Nonimmigrant (F-1) Student Status (Form I-20).
 This will be sent to the mailing address provided on your application for admission unless you indicate that you wish them sent to an alternative address.
 Be sure to allow sufficient time for your documents to arrive.

-- Proof of having paid the SEVIS fee (form I-901)
+- Proof of payment of the I-901 SEVIS Fess

 - Evidence of financial ability to meet expenses (a second copy of the same documents sent to UIS)

 - Evidence of English ability sufficient for the course of study (unless coming for the English Language Program)

 - Evidence of residence abroad and intent to depart the U. S. after completion of the program of studies.
 Here are a few examples – a family business to which you may return, a job offer available upon your return, a description of how your education and experience in the U.S. will make you marketable for jobs in your home country, etc.

 - Passport valid for at least six months (make sure that the name on your form I-20 exactly matches the name on your passport)